robotology/event-driven/python/libraries/bimvee/readme.md

 bimvee - Batch Import, Manipulation, Visualisation, and Export Events etc.

+Quickstart: Look at 'examples.py' for examples of how to use the functionality in this library.

 Working with timestamped address-event data from event cameras (dvs), and possibly other neuromorphic sensors (e.g. icub skin, maybe INI silicon cochlea etc), alongside other timestamped data that we need for our experiments,